AIRLABkhu/gen3_lite_examples/README.md

 ## Usage

-1. To start simulation run:
+1. To launch gazebo:
 ```sh
 roslaunch gen3_lite_examples gen3_lite_gazebo.launch
 ```

+Note that: If you make your own script, then your should add your script in CMakeLists.txt and when you modify code, you should catkin_make build again.

-2. To start :
+2. To launch script :
 ```sh
 roslaunch gen3_lite_examples moveit_example_cpp.launch
 ```